 How the Free Trial Bottle of CBD Oil Scam Works

-“Get A FREE Trial Bottle of CBD Oil.”
+“Get A FREE Trial Bottle of CBD Oil or Gummies.”
 Sounds like a great deal, right?
 You just have to pay a small shipping charge on your credit or debit card.
 But you have good reason to avoid this common CBD scam at all costs.
 Because giving them your credit card number could end up costing you hundreds or thousands of dollars.

-You may even have problems canceling your subscription and most people end up having to contact their bank or credit card company to cancel their card and get a new one issued.
-We’ve also heard reports from users who have unknowingly been charged for other products on the credit card that they provided for the “free trial.”
+You will likely have problems canceling your subscription if you are able to contact the company.
+The “customer service reps” will try to talk you into keeping your subscription or paying a lesser amount.
+We’ve also heard reports from users who have been charged for other products on the credit card that they provided for the “free trial of CBD.”

-The names change but any offer of a “free trial bottle of CBD oil” where you just pay shipping is typically a scam.
+The names change but just know that any offer of a “free trial bottle of CBD oil” where you just pay shipping is typically a scam.

 What If I’ve Been a Victim of This Scam?